seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     closure list, which is built by diff as before (§2).
 82. **The own-move line ends with the book's concentration** (§2): rows per side, and how many of them `residual7` classes `market`, counted from the rows this answer published.
-83. **Every outside-list setup clears `RR_MIN` at its published levels, and those levels are the day's own extremes** (§3B): entry the frozen price, invalidation the entry-side extreme, target the opposite one, each read from the payload row.
-A ratio under the floor, or a stop or target that is neither extreme, fails this item.
+83. **Every outside-list setup stands on the day's own extremes and every short stands on a FALLING day** (§3B): entry the frozen price, invalidation the entry-side extreme, target the opposite one, each read from the payload row, the stop printed with the coin's own 24-hour range beside it, and no short published on a coin whose own day is up. **The `RR_MIN` clause of this item is corrected in place at `2026-09-21-a`** — the ratio it tested is `pos / (1 − pos)` by construction, so the item was checking the screen twice and the stop not at all.
+84. **Both `# BTC` regime boundaries print their distance and their seven-day touch probability, and the run's derivation of each is in the log** (§2, §4, §12): `touchProb` over `H_NOISE` on the `btc` row's own volatility at the frozen price, read as a lower bound and used to refuse nothing. **No percentage anywhere in the answer is a statement about where price ENDS the window**, and no pattern, candlestick, indicator or sentiment reading appears in any section (§4).
+A run that reaches for one records the objection and publishes without it.

+**84 names the owner's question of 20.09 and not a broken rule.** He asked where Bitcoin is headed and the honest answer is that this engine does not know and will not pretend to; what it can do is measure how far the two prices that decide his whole book are and how reachable they are inside the week, which it has been able to do since the day `touchProb` was first cut and has never printed.

 **79–83 name the SECOND run of 19.09, and it broke no rule either** — it passed all seventy-eight items above and recorded, in its own appendix, the objection that item 79 now